 - you have segmental vitiligo and want further treatment

-- treatment with topical corticosteroids hasn't worked
+- treatment with topical steroids has not worked

 Children with vitiligo who need treatment will also be referred to a dermatologist.

-Some treatments your dermatologist may recommend are described below.
+Some treatments a dermatologist may recommend are:

 Topical pimecrolimus or tacrolimus